Bechdel test: People of color

-In 2018, culture critic Clarkisha Kent created the "Kent Test", aimed at women of color.
-The Aila Test, created by Ali Nahdee on her Tumblr blog, tests representation of Indigenous women in media.
+In 2018, culture critic Clarkisha Kent created the "Kent Test", which uses a point system to grade a story's representation of women of color.
+Stories lose points for fetishizing women of color characters or making them a "final sacrifice".

+The "Ali Nahdee Test" (formerly the "Aila Test"), created by Ali Nahdee on her Tumblr blog, tests representation of Indigenous women in media.
+To pass, a story must have an indigenous woman main character who does not fall in love with a white man and who is not raped or killed.

 Orthodox Jews

 Following a controversy over misrepresentation of Orthodox Judaism in television, the nonprofit organization Jew in the City proposed the "Josephs test" for depictions of Orthodox Jews in fiction.
 The test includes four questions: